awsdocs/aws-snowball-developer-guide/doc_source/mailing-storage.md

 --------

-This guide is for the Snowball Edge \(100 TB of storage space\)\.
+This guide is for the Snowball Edge\.
 If you are looking for documentation for the Snowball, see the [AWS Snowball User Guide](http://docs.aws.amazon.com/snowball/latest/ug/whatissnowball.html)\.

 --------

 # Shipping an AWS Snowball Edge<a name="mailing-storage"></a>

-The prepaid shipping label contains the correct address to return the AWS Snowball Edge appliance\.
-For information on how to return your AWS Snowball Edge appliance, see [Shipping Carriers](#carriers)\.
-The AWS Snowball Edge appliance is delivered to an AWS sorting facility and forwarded to the AWS data center\.
+The prepaid shipping label contains the correct address to return the AWS Snowball Edge device\.
+For information on how to return your AWS Snowball Edge device, see [Shipping Carriers](#carriers)\.
+The AWS Snowball Edge device is delivered to an AWS sorting facility and forwarded to the AWS data center\.
 Package tracking is available through your region's carrier\.
 You can track status changes for your job by using the AWS Snowball Management Console\.

 **Important**
-Unless personally instructed otherwise by AWS, don't affix a separate shipping label to the AWS Snowball Edge appliance\.
-Always use the shipping label that is displayed on the AWS Snowball Edge appliance E Ink display\.
+Unless personally instructed otherwise by AWS, don't affix a separate shipping label to the AWS Snowball Edge device\.
+Always use the shipping label that is displayed on the AWS Snowball Edge device E Ink display\.

 ## Shipping Carriers<a name="carriers"></a>

-When you create a job, you provide the address that you want the AWS Snowball Edge appliance shipped to\.
-The carrier that supports your region handles the shipping of AWS Snowball Edge appliances from AWS to you, and from you back to AWS\.
-Whenever an AWS Snowball Edge appliance is shipped, you get a tracking number\.
+When you create a job, you provide the address that you want the AWS Snowball Edge device shipped to\.
+The carrier that supports your region handles the shipping of AWS Snowball Edge devices from AWS to you, and from you back to AWS\.
+Whenever an AWS Snowball Edge device is shipped, you get a tracking number\.
 You can find each job's tracking number and a link to the tracking website from the [AWS Snowball Management Console](https://console.aws.amazon.com/importexport/home?region=us-west-2)'s job dashboard, or by using API calls to the job management API\.

-Following is the list of supported carriers for AWS Snowball Edge appliances by region:
+Following is the list of supported carriers for AWS Snowball Edge devices by region:
 + For Japan, Schenker\-Seino Co\., Ltd\. is the carrier\.
 + For all other regions, [UPS](https://www.ups.com/) is the carrier\.

 ### AWS Snowball Pickups in the EU, US, and Canada<a name="standard-pickup"></a>

-In the EU, US, Canada, and Singapore, keep the following information in mind for UPS to pick up an AWS Snowball Edge appliance:
+In the EU, US, Canada, and Singapore, keep the following information in mind for UPS to pick up an AWS Snowball Edge device:
-+ You arrange for UPS to pick up the AWS Snowball Edge appliance by scheduling a pickup with UPS directly, or take the AWS Snowball Edge appliance to a UPS package drop\-off facility to be shipped to AWS\.
++ You arrange for UPS to pick up the AWS Snowball Edge device by scheduling a pickup with UPS directly, or take the AWS Snowball Edge device to a UPS package drop\-off facility to be shipped to AWS\.
 To schedule a pickup with UPS, you need a UPS account\.
-+ The prepaid UPS shipping label on the E Ink display contains the correct address to return the AWS Snowball Edge appliance\.
++ The prepaid UPS shipping label on the E Ink display contains the correct address to return the AWS Snowball Edge device\.
-+ The AWS Snowball Edge appliance is delivered to an AWS sorting facility and forwarded to the AWS data center\.
++ The AWS Snowball Edge device is delivered to an AWS sorting facility and forwarded to the AWS data center\.
 UPS automatically reports back a tracking number for your job\.

 **Important**
-Unless personally instructed otherwise by AWS, never affix a separate shipping label to the AWS Snowball Edge appliance\.
-Always use the shipping label that is displayed on the AWS Snowball Edge appliance's E Ink display\.
+Unless personally instructed otherwise by AWS, never affix a separate shipping label to the AWS Snowball Edge device\.
+Always use the shipping label that is displayed on the AWS Snowball Edge device's E Ink display\.

 ### AWS Snowball Pickups in Brazil<a name="Brazil-pickup"></a>